marcospardal/Flutter-To-Do-List/README.md

 # To Do List

 A simple To Do list app using Flutter.
-The app saves the tasks in the device's memories, as well as the user name.

 ## 📝 Table of Contents
 - [About](#about)